 A traditional sale with an agent may be the best option if you have a more flexible timeline and the resources to prep your home for listing.

-You'll almost always get a higher sale price when you sell on the open market.
+You'll almost always get a higher sale price when you sell on the open market — even if you'd prefer to sell your house as is.
 Your realtor will do a comparative market analysis (CMA) and use their local market expertise to help you price your home competitively.
 And if you find a real estate agent experienced with fast sales, they can help speed up the process if a fast closing is your priority.

 While the average real estate commission for a listing agent is 2.5–3%, you can find a top low-commission realtor who provides full service for 1.5%.
 This can lead to thousands more dollars in your pocket, which is especially helpful if you're taking a lower sale price because of your home's condition or your short selling timeline.